-Long-term interest rates in Romania used for the convergence examination reflect secondary market yields for a basket of three benchmark bonds with a maturity of below but close to 10 years.
+Long-term interest rates in Romania used for the convergence examination reflect secondary market yields on a single benchmark bond with a residual maturity of about 7 years.
 However, the limited number of Romanian long-term bonds issued and the illiquidity of the secondary market pose some difficulties in interpreting the data.